RunLLM/aqueduct/integration_tests/backend/README.md

 # Backend Integration Tests

-These tests run the Aqueduct backend.
+These tests are run against the Aqueduct backend to check the endpoints' reads and outputs are as expected.

+The `setup_class` sets up all the workflows which are read by each `test_endpoint_{handler_name}` test.
+When all the tests in the suite are done, the workflows set up in `setup_class` are deleted in the `teardown_class`.

 ## Usage